hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

 The way in which these components are published and assembled together are fundamenally different between Figma and the Ember component.

 - In Figma, multiple components are published (`ButtonType` and `InputType`) that are intended to be assembled in an auto layout container, as well as a `Base` component for more simple pre-assembled instances.
-- The Ember component acts as a container to enforce consistent styling and grouping of nested Helios form components, but does not handle any logic and functionality out of the box. <!-- Consider if we want to say this -->
+- The Ember component acts as a container to enforce consistent styling and grouping of nested Helios form components, but does not handle any logic and functionality out of the box.
 !!!

 ### When to use